milon/system-design/docs/glossary/load-balancing.md

 # Load Balancing

-The distribution of workloads across multiple systems or components to ensure optimal performance and avoid overloading any single part of the system.
-Load balancing is an important consideration for systems that are expected to handle high volumes of traffic or data.
+Load balancing is the strategic dispersal of work among various systems or components to maximize efficiency and prevent any one part of the system from becoming overwhelmed.
+This is a vital practice for systems anticipated to manage heavy traffic or large amounts of data, ensuring that performance remains stable and reliable.